ayodeleoniosun/financial-transactions-system/README.md

 `FilterTransactions`: This class handles the sorting for transactions by due date and comments both in ascending and descending order.

+`FinancialTransactions` class manually tests all the above mentioned features, although tests were written to automate that.

 ### Testing

 Tests were written via PHPUnit with a good test coverage.